arjun921/rajasthan-aanganwadi/README.md

 Default demo entries need to be inserted with `python dummy_setup.py`.

 The data provided by DoIT&C can be uploaded by using the scripts present at [this gist](https://gist.github.com/theSage21/5c73da683be8751e19e8558c75c64638).
-Please not that the script does not upload MP4 and PNG.
+Please note that the script does not upload MP4 and PNG.
 Those have to be manually uploaded in their respective categories.

-## Server Specifications

-The following are the server specs used for the Aanganwadi backend.

-- **OS**
-  - Ubuntu 16.04.3 LTS
-- **CPU**
-  - 8 cores
-  - 8 threads
-- **RAM**
-  - 8 GB
-- **Storage**
-  - 8+20GB (root partition + storage)
-- **Bandwidth** (as per lastest  speedtest)
-  - Download: 866.80 Mbit/s
-  - Upload: 841.65 Mbit/s

 NOTES
 -----